sjentsch/lsjDocs/Ch04/Ch04_Descriptives_1.rst

 Drawing pictures of the data, as I did in :numref:`fig-aflMargins`, is an excellent way to convey the “gist” of what the data is trying to tell you.
-It’s often extremely useful to try to condense the data into a few simple “summary” statistics.
-In most situations, the first thing that you’ll want to calculate is a measure of **central tendency**.
-That is, you’d like to know something about where the “average” or “middle” of your data lies.
+It is often extremely useful to try to condense the data into a few simple “summary” statistics.
+In most situations, the first thing that you will want to calculate is a measure of **central tendency**.
+That is, you would like to know something about where the “average” or “middle” of your data lies.
 The three most commonly used measures are the mean, median and mode.
-I’ll explain each of these in turn, and then discuss when each of them is useful.
+I will explain each of these in turn, and then discuss when each of them is useful.

 The mean